 Clean adhesive residue from surfaces as follows:

-- Apply olive oil on the goo then give it 15 minutes to work on it.
+- Apply olive oil on the goo, then take 15 minutes to work on it.

 - Scrap it off with a plastic scraper.
 If this doesn’t work, remove the adhesive residue with a cotton swab dipped in rubbing alcohol.

 Goo from a sticker or accessory can be unpleasant to look at and even worse to touch.
-Such adhesive residue is usually waterproof and using normal soap won’t wash it off.
-Instead, clean adhesive residue using olive oil or rubbing alcohol.
+Such adhesive residue is usually waterproof, and using normal soap won’t wash it off.
+Instead, clean the adhesive residue using olive oil or rubbing alcohol.

 How to Clean Shower Pans